Merge PDF

 Is there a limit on how many PDFs I can merge?

 There is no hard limit.
 Since processing happens in your browser, the practical limit depends on your device's available memory.
-Most users can comfortably merge dozens of files at once.
+Most users can comfortably merge dozens of files at once without any issues.

 No. The merge tool runs 100% in your browser using JavaScript.
-Your PDF files are read and combined locally on your device and are never transmitted over the internet.
+Your PDF files are read and combined locally on your device and are never transmitted over the internet to any server.

 Can I reorder pages after merging?

 The merge tool combines files in the order you arrange them.
-If you need to reorder individual pages afterward, use the Organize Pages tool, which lets you drag and drop pages within a single document.
+If you need to reorder individual pages afterward, use the Organize Pages tool, which lets you drag and drop pages within a single document with visual thumbnails.

 Can I merge password-protected PDFs?